 The objective of Pathways Learning Center is to provide quality instruction in a positive restrictive, well-structured environment.
 The school hopes to distinguish the difference between the strict atmosphere of Pathways and the relative freedoms and opportunities on the main campus.
 We want students who have been unsuccessful in a regular educational setting to achieve academically, to learn behavioral and interpersonal skills and to develop the self-esteem necessary for them to function more effectively both as students and as members of our schools and community.
-Pathways Learning Center holds Orientation Sessions Monday through Thursday at 8:30 a.m.
-Students and parents should arrive at least fifteen minutes early and report to the counselor’s office to complete all required registration forms.
-The orientation lasts approximately one hour.
+Pathways Learning Center holds Orientation Sessions Monday, Wednesday and Fridays at 8:30 a.m.
+Students and parents should arrive at least fifteen minutes early to sign in and start the registration process.

 Schedules and Credit:

-Pathways is a Beaumont ISD Discipline Alternative Education Program (DAEP) with certified and highly qualified staff, with the responsibility to teach state and locally mandated curriculum.
+The Pathways Learning Center is the Beaumont ISD Discipline Alternative Education Program (DAEP) with certified and highly qualified staff, with the responsibility to teach state and locally mandated curriculum.
 However, with a small staff, we will teach the state-mandated courses for a discipline alternative school- Mathematics, English/Language Arts, Science, and Social Studies.
 Students will be enrolled in electives comparable to campus electives where with grades earned at Pathways being averaged in with grades on the main campus for all electives.

 Student Supply List: